- Premium growth up nearly 50% for a second consecutive quarter

 1 Underwriting income is defined as underwriting income excluding market yield adjustment (MYA).
 The MYA is the impact on claims liabilities due to movement in discount rates.

-3 For ROE, Adjusted ROE and Operating ROE in 2013, the average equity calculation has been adjusted on a pro rata basis to account for the $229 million of common shares issued as at September 4, 2012.
-The 2012 calculation was adjusted for the $921 million of common shares issued as at September 23, 2011.
+2 For ROE, Adjusted ROE and Operating ROE in Q1-2012, the average equity calculation has been adjusted on a pro rata basis to account for the $921 million of common shares issued as at September 23, 2011.

-- Direct premiums written increased 9% in the first quarter to $1.5 billion, reflecting the addition of Jevco and low single-digit organic growth.
+- Direct premiums written increased 49% in the first quarter to $1.4 billion, as a result of the addition of AXA Canada and organic growth throughout the organization.

-- Underwriting income in the quarter decreased by $40 million to $83 million compared to the same period a year ago.
-The combined ratio of 95.1% was 2.8 percentage points higher than last year's exceptional underwriting performance.
-The increase was primarily due to the impact of more normal winter weather conditions in home insurance and less favourable prior year claims development in commercial lines.
-The underlying performance of our portfolio, which excludes catastrophes and prior year claims development, was higher by 1.9 percentage points year-over-year largely driven by an increase in the number of claims across all lines of business.
+- Underwriting income in the quarter increased by $65 million to $123 million compared to the same period a year ago.
+The combined ratio improved 2.3 percentage points to 92.3% driven by improved results across the majority of our businesses.
+The underlying performance of our portfolio, which excludes catastrophes and prior year claims development, improved 3.6 percentage points year-over-year.

-- Net investment income of $96 million was down 4% compared to the same period of last year due to marginally lower investment income and higher expenses.
-The market-based yield for the quarter was 3.4%, down 30 basis points from last year due to the low-yield environment.
+- Net investment income of $100 million was up 37% compared to the same period of last year as a result of an increase in assets.
+The market-based yield for the quarter was 3.7%, down 30 basis points from last year due to the low yield environment.

-Net investment gains, excluding fair-value-through-profit-and-loss bonds, were $34 million in the first quarter compared to gains of $54 million a year ago.
-Total investments amounted to $12.5 billion at the end of the quarter, up $1.0 billion from a year ago.
+Net investment gains, excluding fair-value-through-profit-or-loss bonds, were $54 million in the first quarter compared to gains of $84 million a year ago due to normal equity portfolio rebalancing.
+Cash and investments amounted to $11.5 billion at the end of the first quarter, up $2.9 billion from a year ago.

-The company's financial position remained solid with a minimum capital test of 214% and $744 million in excess capital.
-The company's book value per share was $34.15 at the end of the quarter, 12% higher compared to a year ago.
+The company's financial position remained solid with a minimum capital test of 205% and $595 million in excess capital.
+The company's book value per share was $30.40 at the end of the quarter, 13% higher compared to 12 months ago.

 The conference call is also available by dialling (647) 427-7450 or 1 (888) 231-8191 (toll-free in North America).
 Please call 10 minutes before the start of the call.